SubdudedCrane651/TMDBScrappers/README.md

 A Python program to scrap my DVD films directory from the TMDB database online and create and interact with my Excel file.

+Hello User,

+This is a Movie database creator for excel program.
+When install your can modify the "My Movie Library.xlsx" file in your Computers Documents folder where when running the program it will fetch that there.
+Also to get the images to appear and view the contents you must open "My Movie Library.xlsm" they are two different files.
+The later is an Excel Macro file.
+Once open the later after running TMDBScapperExcel.exe you can run the AddButtons Macro and then

+' In the Tools References dialog in Developer mode,
+' scroll down and check the box for
+' Microsoft Visual Basic for Applications Extensibility 5.3 ' & Microsoft Forms 2.0 Object Library by inserting a form

+Enjoy and comment me,
+Richard